Preparing for the Interview

 Practice Makes Perfect

-Properly preparing for an interview will allow you do the following:
+Properly preparing for an interview will allow you to do the following:

 - Demonstrate your full enthusiasm for the organization and industry to which you are applying

-- Explain persuasively how your skills, knowledge and values match those of the organization and industr through preparing several examples of success stories.
+- Explain persuasively how your skills, knowledge and values match those of the organization and industry through preparing several examples of success stories.
+View list of liberal arts skills here.
 Follow the formula of C.A.R.
 Challenge, Action, and Result to demonstrate how you fit with concrete examples

 During the interview